Why Are We So Negative?

 Goal directed thinking asks one’s self, what can I do to solve this problem?
 Is there something I can learn from this situation?
 By utilizing this form of self-talk, we could redirect of negative thoughts to more realistic and positive thoughts.

 While dangers still exist in our new world, we no longer need to anticipate the negative as our remote ancestors did.
 We are not prisoners to our primal conditioning and with these grounding questions we can feel better and tune more into our positive experiences as easily as we do the negative.

-I'm Jackie Schwartz, LMFT, and for more information on this subject stay tuned and if negative thinking and negative self talk is something that you struggle with, contact me here for your complimentary consultation to discuss how I can be helpful!
+For more information on this subject stay tuned and if negative thinking and negative self talk is something that you struggle with, contact me here for your complimentary consultation to discuss how I can be helpful!